unlock-protocol/unlock/unlock-protocol-com/blog/gitcoin-round-15.md

 reacts to the progess they'll make between this round and next as they get off the ground.
 Another project supporting women's reproductive rights while also bringing you an innovative music experience is
-[Beam Per Mint](https://tell.ie/beatspermint/j6upJTcHktEE) who will soon be releasing their first collection *"Beam Me Down"* and we couldn't be more delighted to be enabling a truly feminist platform.
+[Beats Per Mint](https://tell.ie/beatspermint/j6upJTcHktEE) who will soon be releasing their first collection *"Beam Me Down"* and we couldn't be more delighted to be enabling a truly feminist platform.